 BOOKS

-I have written or contributed to over twenty-five books on a wide variety of theological, biblical, and ethical issues.
+I have written or contributed to over thirty books on a wide variety of theological, biblical, social, and ethical issues.
+Several of my books have been translated into Spanish, Portuguese, and French.
 I am best known for my views on eschatology and have written a major presentation and defense of postmillennialism: the 600+ page He Shall Have Dominion: A Postmillennial Eschatology.
-It has become a standard and widely-cited text on postmillenialism, and is now in its third edition and has been in print for almost thirty years.
+It has become a standard and widely-cited text on postmillenialism, and is now in its third edition and has been in print for over thirty years.

 Besides my large work, He Shall Have Dominion, I have also written other presentations and defenses of postmillennialism, including: